The Tech-Core Advantage

 As mentioned in our previous article, we use Dyneema for the inner sleeve/bridge layer due to its strength.
 But to make a stronger Sleeve or Bridge, the core of the product is as important.

 Factoring those points, we choose to use a composite core that achieves our goals and more.
 A combination of Fibreglass and Epoxy Vinylester resin yielded amazing results.

 Using resin gave us better performance than metal or an alloy could.
 This was from a cost to benefit ratio which was in favour of Epoxy and Vinylester.

 First, the cost.
 Resin compared to metal or another material is substantially lower.
 This means we can pass on the savings to our customers.
 Furthermore, when we look at the weight of resin, we achieve far better strength for less.
 This is crucial when working with Sleeves and Bridges around a factory location.

 We chose Epoxy Vinylester because it was designed to withstand chemicals.
 Another factor was its ability to tolerate stretching with less cracking.
 Also, it can handle greater vibrational loads than for example a Polyester resin.
 This means it can withstand greater loads without deforming.

 The final reason is its heat resistant properties due to its molecular structure.
 To further highlight its advantages, it is often used in various demanding industries.
 These applications include high-end boats, vehicles, reinforcing bridges and more.

-The foundation of the core layer is constructed using a fibreglass.
+The foundation of the core layer is constructed using fibreglass.
 To make fibreglass, molten glass gets fed through tiny holes.
-The strands that come out are then made into a cloth like sheet which can be used for various applications.
+The strands that come out are then made into a cloth-like sheet which can be used for various applications.